 The subclauses of the parent subclause describe an extension of the application/simple-filter+xml MIME body specified in IETF RFC 4661 [63].

-The extension is used to indicate per-user restrictions of presence event package notification information for functional alias information.
+The extension is used to indicate per-user restrictions of presence event package notification information for functional alias information and per-functional alias restrictions of presence event package notification information.

 9A.3.2.2 Syntax